-The Society recognizes staff representatives selected by the Union to represent employees and agrees that staff representatives shall not be obstructed or interfered with while representing employees.
+The Society recognizes staff representatives selected by the Union to represent employees and agrees that staff representatives will not be obstructed or interfered with while representing employees.

-The Union agrees that its staff representatives shall conduct union business outside of instructional time except where permitted under the terms of this Collective Agreement.
+The Union agrees that its staff representatives will conduct union business outside of instructional time except where permitted under the terms of this collective agreement.